devusamaidrees/Simple-Calculator/README.md

 **AC button**: Clicking on the "AC" button will clear the input field and reset the calculator.

+**Del button**: Clicking on the "Del" button will remove the last character entered in the calculator's input field.

 # Built With
 <li>HTML
 <li>CSS